kevin-chalmers/set08103/lectures/lecture04/README.md

 A key concept in lean is the ability to adapt.
 To do that, the team must get information from the process.
 Feedback is necessary to allow people to improve.  **Trying and failing fast is better than delaying.**

-Having points to check how progress is also important.
+Having points to check progress is also important.
 Iterative development really helps here.

 ### Tool 3: Feedback